-If you are interested in a session, please contact Jennifer Robertson or Jenni Henderson in the Health and Education team via email@example.com.
+If you are interested in a session, please apply here!

-The scheme provides the home economics departments of secondary schools with a voucher worth up to £100 to spend on fresh meat, from their local butcher, for use by students on home economics and hospitality courses.
+The scheme providse the home economics departments of secondary schools in Scotland with a voucher worth up to £180.
+This is to spend on fresh red meat from a local butcher shop and for use by students in home economics and hospitality courses only.

 The 2021-22 QMS Meat Voucher Scheme is now open.

 If you'd like to get in touch please email email@example.com

 We have a range of videos available on our QMS MooTube Channel including: confidence with knife skills, cook along recipes, cuts of meat, the health benefits of eating red meat and sustainable livestock farming.